 What is Adobe InDesign?

-Adobe InDesign is an editing, publishing, and typesetting platform set up by Adobe Systems.
+Adobe InDesign is editing, publishing, and typesetting platform set up by Adobe Systems.
 The application is commonly used by designers to create an outline marketing materials such as brochures, flyers, posters, magazines, among others.

 The creation of this software can be traced back to 1994 when Adobe acquired Aldus, a desktop publishing software company based in Seattle, Washington.
 According to an article published in the American Graphics Institute, Adobe released the first version of InDesign in 2000, which was quickly bundled with Adobe Photoshop and Illustrator as part of the Creative Suite.
 Adobe InDesign is an industry-standard platform used by professional graphic artists to layout texts, images, and drawings.

 How to Create Files in Adobe InDesign

 Designing is one thing, but designing with impact is a whole new level.
-The marketing and promotional industry employ the world of art to influence people to avail of products and services.
+The marketing and promotional industry employs the world of art to influence people to avail of products and services.

 If you want to initiate visual communication with your customers or stakeholders, the right tools must be created to translate marketing plans into sales.
 Furthermore, the tools must be user-friendly so that you can come up with designs for creative posters, magazine ads, eye-catching resumes, and the like.
-Using Adobe InDesign for your design needs is a great step towards making effective design for your business and personal needs.
+Using Adobe InDesign for your design needs is a great step towards making an effective design for your business and personal needs.
 The items below will show you an easy 5-step process on how to create files with InDesign.

 1. Start with a Sound Plan

 Planning is an excellent way to start everything.
 First, you have to identify what type of file or marketing paraphernalia to create.
 Is it a flyer for a charity concert, a brochure for a real estate firm, or a logo templates for a start-up business?
 Identify the function and purpose of the file so that you can gather design inspiration for the layout and utilize the most fitting design elements.